Stooshe discography

 The discography of British girl-group Stooshe consists of one studio album, one mixtape, eight singles (including one promotional track and one as a featured artist) and ten music videos.
 The group released their debut single, "Love Me" featuring Travie McCoy, in March 2012; where it debuted at number five on the UK chart.
 A second single, "Black Heart", was released in June 2012; peaking at number three.
-In November 2012, the group released "Waterfalls", a cover version of the TLC song of the same name.
+In November 2012, the group released "Waterfalls", a cover version of the TLC song.
 Stooshe released "Slip" on 12 May, shortly before their debut studio album London with the Lights On on 27 May.
 The fourth single from the album, "My Man Music", was released on 28 July 2013.

-The upcoming second album, with the lead single being "Lock Down" released 15 January 2016.
-"Let It Go" is the name of the second official single, and was released 1 July 2016.
+The group's next single "Lock Down" was released on 15 January 2016, followed by "Let It Go" on 1 July 2016.